chipster/chipster-openshift/k3s/backup-to-s3.md

 sdk list java
 ```

-Pull latest code from !GitHub and build it:
+Pull latest code from GitHub and build it:

 ```bash
 bash pull-and-build-code.bash